EDEN-Redruth Investment - Detailed Case Study

 By failing to issue the Shareholders' Agreement until two months after completion of purchase, Eden & ELS Legal effectively denied the investors the chance to consider its implications, since the acquisition and undisclosed transfer of funds from Redruth Eden Ltd to Eden Land Planning Ltd was already a "done deal".

-At the start of the project Eden must have known their total acquisition costs would be around £1.6 million.
-The Investors Presentation figure of £2.2 million for acquisition costs was calculated to mislead, which it most certainly did.
+At the start of the project Eden must have known their total acquisition costs would be less than £1.6 million.
+The Investors Presentation figure of £2.2 million for acquisition costs was calculated to deceive, which it most certainly did.

-All the above Key Facts are supported by corroborating documents (e.g., the prospectus, the lawyer’s letter, the Shareholders' Agreement, HM Land Registry Entry, quarterly reports, several emails).
+All the above Key Facts are supported by corroborating documents (e.g., the Investors' Presentation, the lawyer’s letter, the Shareholders' Agreement, HM Land Registry Entry, quarterly reports, several emails).